Axion-like particles as mediators for dark matter: beyond freeze-out: Model

 In the sequential freeze-in regime, dark matter is again produced from ALPs via $aa\to\chi\bar\chi$.
 The difference with the previous regime is that the ALPs are not thermalized.
 Nevertheless, the ALP abundance is sufficient to obtain the correct DM relic density.

 Calculating the DM relic abundance is non-trivial, since the ALPs are not even in kinetic equilibrium, and therefore the unintegrated Boltzmann equations governing the individual momentum modes should be employed for a precise quantitative analysis.
 This was done in a study dedicated to the freeze-in regime in ref.~\cite{Belanger:2020npe} for a related model.
-In contrast, in ref.~\cite{Hambye:2019dwd} it is proposed that one may perform a simplified analysis employing the integrated Boltzmann equations
+Due to time limitations, we choose to follow ref.~\cite{Hambye:2019dwd}, where a simplified analysis is proposed employing the integrated Boltzmann equations

 where $\gamma_{aa\to \chi\bar\chi}=\langle \sigma_{aa\to\chi\bar\chi}v\rangle(T)\,n_a^2$, and $n_a$ is determined from the first equation.
 The second term on the RHS of the first equation describes the production of the ALP via inverse decays.
 We have neglected the term $-\gamma_{\chi\bar\chi\to aa}$ in the first equation since $n_{a}^{\rm{eq}}(T)\gg n_a$.
 The temperature of the ALPs is taken to be the temperature $T$ of the SM bath.